Lighting Up The Silver Screen

 Another one of my personal favorite filmmakers Paul Thomas Anderson titled his early short film “Cigarettes & Coffee” so I’m guessing he had very little trouble getting financing for his first few motion pictures.
 It seems that Anderson actually grew up among the Hollywood elite so he might have known early on about using tobacco product placement as a way to move into feature films.
 Anderson’s short film “Cigarettes & Coffee” is not to be confused with the series of short films entitled “Coffee & Cigarettes” by Jim Jarmusch.
 I’ll give you one guess what all of these films are really about.
 Maybe Jim Jarmusch is really just Paul Thomas Anderson with a wig on.

-Similarly, Jason Reitman (son of legendary filmmaker Ivan Reitman) chose “Thank You for Smoking” as the book to inspire his first feature film.
+Similarly, Jason Reitman (son of legendary filmmaker Ivan Reitman) chose “Thank You for Smoking” as the book to inspire his first feature film of the same name.
 In just two hours, Reitman was able to portray a tobacco lobbyist rather warmly and actually make you sympathize with his struggle.
 If Big Tobacco has anything to say about it, I’m sure little Jason will have a nice long career directing feature films just like his father.

 As a matter of fact, let’s take a look at an interesting scene from Jason Reitman’s film Thank You for Smoking (2005) where the tobacco lobbyist main character (played by actor Aaron Eckhart) travels out to Hollywood to meet with the head of the largest talent agency (played by actor Rob Lowe) in an attempt to have cigarettes used onscreen by famous celebrity actors…